Hardy Water Lily floating pond plant with flowers

 Natural way to get rid of lily pads

-Use weed rakes or cutters for lily pad removal.
-This is a short-term management option because the lilies grow from rooted rhizomes in the soil.
+A pond rake or cutter can be used for lily pad removal.
+This is a short-term management option because lilies grow from rooted rhizomes in the soil.
 These rhizomes can produce new shoots if left in the pond.

 Water lilies are not a preferred food of grass carp.

 For early season control apply Navigate granular aquatic herbicide.
+The active ingredient in Navigate is 2-4D which is an effective systemic herbicide.
 Granules sink to the bottom and kill nymphaea at the roots.
-Begin noticing results in 7-10 days.
+Results are noticed in 7-10 days after application.